NuGet/Insights/docs/new-driver.md

 ## High level checklist

+These can all be done locally without deploying to Azure.

 1. Implement your driver
 1. Start a short time range catalog scan for your driver using the website admin panel
-1. Complete the catalog scan by running the Azure Function
+1. Complete the catalog scan by running the worker
-1. Verify the results in Azure Storage
+1. Verify the results in Azure Storage (likely Azurite)
 1. Add integration tests
 1. Update the [drivers list](../README.md#drivers) to mention your driver
 2. If outputting CSVs, update [ImportTo-Kusto.ps1](../scripts/Kusto/ImportTo-Kusto.ps1) and [compare.kql](../scripts/Kusto/compare.kql) with your new tables